chinmaysinghh/BudgetAudit/README.md

-# Expense Tracker
+# BudgetAudit

-Expense Tracker is a web application that helps users manage their expenses efficiently.
+BudgetAudit is a web application that helps users manage their expenses efficiently.
 It provides functionalities for adding, searching, exporting, and managing recurring expenses, all with a user-friendly interface.

 ## Features